falcosecurity/falco/ADOPTERS.md

 * [SysFlow](https://sysflow.io) SysFlow is a cloud-native system telemetry framework that focuses on data abstraction, behavioral analytics, and noise reduction.
 At its core, SysFlow exposes a compact open telemetry format that records workload behaviors by connecting event and flow representations of process control flows, file interactions, and network communications.
 The resulting abstraction encodes a graph structure that enables provenance reasoning on host and container environments, and fast retrieval of security-relevant information.

+* [StackRox](https://stackrox.io) is the industry’s first Kubernetes-native security platform enabling organizations to build, deploy, and run cloud-native applications securely.
+The platform works with Kubernetes environments and integrates with DevOps and security tools, enabling teams to operationalize and secure their supply chain, infrastructure, and workloads.
+StackRox aims to harness containerized applications’ development speed while giving operations and security teams greater context and risk profiling.
+StackRox leverages cloud-native principles and declarative artifacts to automate DevSecOps best practices.

 ## Adding a name

 If you would like to add your name to this file, submit a pull request with your change.